You're booked

 Before we meet.

 You took the most important step.
 Now let's make sure your first visit hits the ground running.
-Spend about twenty-five minutes here before your appointment — trust the process.
+Spend about twenty minutes here before your appointment — trust the process.
 It'll be clear once you understand.

 The pre-visit sequence

-Five steps.
-About twenty-five minutes.
+Four steps.
+About twenty minutes.
 Done.

 Watch: Why pain isn't random.